Can Birds Drink Milk?

 Do bird parents ever feed milk to babies?

-Pigeon parents produce a nutritious crop milk substance high in fat and protein.
+Pigeon parents produce a nutritious crop of milk substance high in fat and protein.
 Other adult birds do not naturally feed actual milk to offspring.

 Is it okay to give milk in very small amounts?